 Riia Sillave to take over management of HHLA TK Estonia

 The container and multipurpose terminal HHLA TK Estonia has a new Chief Executive Officer; Riia Sillave is to take over management of the subsidiary of Hamburger Hafen und Logistik AG with effect from 15 March 2020.
-She succeeds Vladimir Popov, who is leaving the Group, HHLA says in a media release.
+She succeeds Vladimir Popov, who is leaving the Group, the company said in its release.

 The 46-year-old Estonian, who studied business administration at Ludwig Maximilians University in Munich, has a wealth of experience in executive and management roles, including in the German automotive industry.
 Her most recent position was as CEO of Rail Baltic Estonia, the state-owned development company for the € 1.6 billion Rail Baltica railway project co-financed by the EU.
 This major infrastructural project, which will link the Baltic states to the Western European rail network, will start from Muuga Harbour, not far from the Estonian capital of Tallinn, where the HHLA TK Estonia terminal is located.